OkaeriPoland/okaeri-platform/README.md

 // warning: currently there is no smart detection
 // loading order:
 // - method beans (eg. used for mysql connector)
-// - beans added using WithBean annotation
+// - beans added using Register annotation
 // beans are inspected for subbeans by default
 // loading starts from the main class
 // field injects are updated every time method bean is created